awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-reports.md

 + An on\-demand **Patch now** operation

 **Important**
 If you have multiple types of operations in place to scan your instances for patch compliance, note that each scan overwrites the patch compliance data of previous scans\.
-As a result, you may end up with unexpected results in your patch compliance data\.
+As a result, you might end up with unexpected results in your patch compliance data\.
 For more information, see [Avoiding unintentional patch compliance data overwrites](avoid-patch-compliance-overwrites.md)\.
-To verify which patch baseline was used to generate the latest compliance information, browse to the **Compliance reporting** tab in Patch Manager, locate the row for the managed node you want information about, and then choose the baseline ID in the **Baseline ID used** column\.
+To verify which patch baseline was used to generate the latest compliance information, navigate to the **Compliance reporting** tab in Patch Manager, locate the row for the managed node you want information about, and then choose the baseline ID in the **Baseline ID used** column\.

 **Topics**
 + [Viewing patch compliance results \(console\)](viewing-patch-compliance-results.md)